jlguenego/node-expose-sspi/doc/reference/index.md

 - `setCredentials(domain: string, user: string, password: string)`: connect with the credential of another windows account.
-- `setSSP(ssp: SecuritySupportProvider)`: set the SecuritySupportProvider.
+- `setSSP(ssp: SecuritySupportProvider)`: set the SecuritySupportProvider to force the client to use NTLM or Kerberos, or Negotiate.
 A SecuritySupportProvider is just one of the following strings:
   - NTLM
   - Kerberos